-6. Programs of the Chief Justice of the Ontario Court of Justice a) Education Plan required by subs.
+The Chief Justice of the Ontario Court of Justice is required, by section 51.10 of the Courts of Justice Act, to implement, and make public, a plan for the continuing judicial education of provincial judges and such education plan is required to be approved by the Judicial Council as required by subs.
 51.10(1).
 During the period of time covered by this Annual Report a continuing education plan was developed by the Chief Justice in conjunction with the Education Secretariat and the continuing education plan was approved by the Judicial Council.
-A copy of the continuing education plan for 1999-2000 can be found at Appendix "C".
+A copy of the continuing education plan for 2000-2001 can be found at Appendix "C".